edgedb/edgedb/docs/guides/migrations/index.rst

 By convention, this schema lives inside of ``.esdl`` files inside the ``dbschema`` directory of your project.
 You can keep your entire schema in one file (typically called ``default.esdl``) or split it across several files.
 The EdgeDB CLI will automatically deep-merge all declarations.
-This files can be directly modified to reflect changes to your schema.
+Your ``.esdl`` file(s) can be directly modified to reflect changes to your schema.

 .. code-block:: sdl-diff